mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 * What tools will be used
 In *Landscape Analysis and Modeling* we w

-\newpage

 # Schedule

-## Week 1: Intro to GIS and Landscape Ecology
+## Week 1: Intro to Landscape Ecology and GIS

 ### Day 1
 *Assignment Due: None*